Bai Lu (actress): 2023–present: Mainstream success

-In 2023, Bai starred as "Jiang Xuening" in the historical drama Story of Kunning Palace.
-This drama broke the hit index 10,000 of the IQIYI and became the first female centric drama, who achieved that in 2023.
+In November 2023, Bai starred in the historical drama Story of Kunning Palace with Zhang Linghe.
+This drama broke the hit index 10,000 of the IQIYI, becoming the first female-centric drama to achieve that milestone in 2023.
+At the same time in November 2023 on Mango TV, she starred in the urban romance drama Only for Love with Wang Hedi.
+It was a commercial hit in terms of viewership and acting chemistry.